-Finally, the client decided to go with the upside-down F-mark, the implication is straightforward – “flipped”.
+Finally, the client decided to go with the upside-down F-mark.
+The implication is straightforward – “flipped”.

 The most challenging part is to find compromise solutions under limitations.
 I truly know how good is a gamified education product.
 However, if we could not have this, what alternatives we can provide?
 We explored patterns that students familiar with and brought them into a digital experience, meanwhile keeping the app user-friendly and technically feasible to ship it on time.

 Clients also contributed and addressed their needs from time to time.
-Some comments were quite contradicted my ones, and I always tried to convince them with references or articles to show reasons, professional thoughts rather than just random, subjective decisions.
+Some comments contradicted my ones, and I always tried to convince them with references or articles to show reasons, professional thoughts rather than just random, subjective decisions.

 Some may think “design” is subjective, but it is built on habit, patterns, and cognition on a matter.